OpenLMIS/openlmis-referencedata/demo-data/README.md

   * operated by: moh/Ministry of Health
   * zone: Balaka (City)
   * this is the home facility for the _administrator_ user
+  * this facility is the supplying facility for the Family Planning program with the Supervisory Node N1/FP Approval point
 2. DH01/Balaka District Hospital
   * type: District Hospital
   * programs: Family Planning and Essential Meds